oracle/terraform-provider-oci/website/docs/d/database_gi_versions.html.markdown

 * `compartment_id` - (Required) The compartment [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm).
 * `resource_id` - (Optional) If provided, filters the results for the specified resource Id.
 * `shape` - (Optional) If provided, filters the results for the given shape.
+* `shape_attribute` - (Optional) If provided and applicable, return the results based on the shapeAttribute provided

 ## Attributes Reference